7 min read

 In a study done by IBM’s Institute for Business Value, 60% of the C-suite executives say that they have accelerated process automation and will continue to do so in the future.
 How to build a future-proof long-term, growth digital transformation (DX) strategy when manufacturers are faced with unforeseen challenges brought on by extraordinary circumstances?
 We propose to go over the following parameters to formulate an inclusive long-term DX strategy.

 Assess Your Company’s Digital Initiatives

 With the price of vision-guided robotics declining, some plants had already started an automation plan pre-pandemic.
 However, merely replacing processes with machinery or robots does not guarantee a future-proof strategy.
-Companies must take new workplace possibilities such as physical distancing, employee temperature screening and remote working into long-term planning.
-Organizations can start by taking inventory of existing digital initiatives and then assigning them with a priority level.
+Companies must take new workplace possibilities such as physical distancing, employee temperature screening, and remote working into long-term planning.
+Organizations can start by taking inventory of existing digital initiatives and then assigning them to a priority level.
 The Digital Business Acceleration framework published by Gartner is a useful tool.

 Five different priorities can be assigned to your plant’s digital initiatives:

 - Fix-it lane

 - Slow lane

 Some national food producers would fall under the “fast lane,” where their technologies and skilled workers provide these plants with great flexibility and scalability.
 These plants’ data processing incorporates both edge and cloud computing.
 Data captured by vision systems is processed at the machine level for inspection first.
 It is then transferred to the company cloud, where AI processes it to identify anomalies or trends.
 This operational model facilitates teleworking, which is most likely to stay even post 2020.
 These organizations are on course to fully realize their DX potentials.